All your favorite Uggs are now discounted for Black Friday

 Koolaburra by Ugg Ballia ($34.99, originally $49.99; zappos.com)

 Let us count the ways we love this plush navy blue slide.
-Perfect for lounging inside (in style!) this winter, the faux-fur slipper can also be worn outside thanks to its ultra-thick rubber outsole.
+Perfect for lounging inside (in style!) this winter, the faux fur slipper can also be worn outside, thanks to its ultra-thick rubber outsole.